Homotopy Probability Theory II: Commutative homotopy probability spaces and algebras

 \section{Commutative homotopy probability spaces and $L_\infty$ algebras}

-\begin{definition} A {\em commutative homotopy probability space} is a triple $(C,\E,a)$, where $C=(V,d)$ is a chain complex over $\C$, $\E$ is a chain map $C\to(\C,0)$ (where $\C$ is concentrated in degree $0$), and $a$ is a symmetric associative product $S^2 V\to V$.
-This symmetry is graded, meaning that
+\begin{definition} A {\em commutative homotopy probability space} is a triple $(C,\E,a)$, where $C=(V,d)$ is a chain complex over $\C$, $\E$ is a chain map $C\to(\C,0)$ (where $\C$ is concentrated in degree $0$), and $a$ is an associative product $S^2 V\to V$. $SV$ denotes the graded symmetric algebra so that $a$ is graded symmetric

 \end{definition} \begin{remark} Note that $a$ is not required to possess any sort of compatibility with $d$ or $\E$ (which it will not in interesting examples). \end{remark} \begin{remark} There are multiple easy generalizations to this definition that this paper will not pursue.
 It is natural to replace $\C$ with a different ground algebra.
 It is also reasonable to allow $a$ to be any element of $\hom(SV,V)$.
 For example, $a$ might be a non-associative binary product, or a collection of non-binary products. \end{remark}